Successful ABM Campaigns: Tips and Creative Examples

 • Personalized videos mentioning a company name (for one-to-one ABM) or specific challenges a target audience faces.

-• Target paid ads by company or role, such as targeting CMO, sales manager, or other the decision makers for your specific market.
+• Target paid ads by company or role, such as targeting CMO, sales manager, or other decision-makers for your specific market.

 Carry personalized messaging through the prospect journey